johnaziz57/book-management-system/Readme.md

 5. Only Admin can create books and authors
 6. Role base access
 7. Mark creation of books as transactional
+8. Users can borrow/return books
+9. Users must borrow only 1 book.
+They have to return the book before borrowing a new one

 # Questions